Haemon-Yang/FootballBettingAgent/README.md

 ## 📄 License

 This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for details.

+## 📞 Support

+For support, please open an issue in the GitHub repository or contact the maintainers.